micro-manager/micro-manager.github.io/_pages/Okolab.md

 USB Male-to Male cable, depending on the hardware revision of your control unit.

-&lt;INCLUDE Important text="If you have more than one controller, please make sure to plug the USB cable to the unit which is directly connected to the Oko-Touch.
-When two (or more) units are connected in a stack, one becomes the master and the other is acting as a "slave device", so only the controller connected to the Oko-Touch will answer to USB commands😎"&gt;
+{% include Important text="If you have more than one controller, please make sure to plug the USB cable to the unit which is directly connected to the Oko-Touch.
+When two (or more) units are connected in a stack, one becomes the master and the other is acting as a `slave device`, so only the controller connected to the Oko-Touch will answer to USB commands" %}

 To use this adapter, you must manually install OKO-Control Server software which can be downloaded